SWaTEval/swateval.github.io/_sources/framework/configuration.rst.txt

     scheme = **your proxy scheme (http or https)** host = **your proxy host (localhost for local proxy)** port = **your proxy port**

 .. note::
-    If the proxy is autostarted the given scheme host and port will be used for proxy setup.
-If auto start is disabled, make sure the data scheme, host and port data match the one of the proxy you are using.
+    If the proxy is auto-started, the given scheme host and port will be used for proxy setup.
+If auto start is disabled, make sure the data scheme, host, and port data match the one of the proxy you are using.

 Mongo
 -----

-The database MongoDB has two sections in the configuration file:
+The database MongoDB has two sections in the configuration file.

-The first one contains the credentials for connection
+The first one contains the credentials for connection:

 .. code-block:: ini

     [mongo_db_credentials]
     mongo_host = **mongo host**
-    mongo_port = **mongo port (default usually is 27017)**
+    mongo_port = **mongo port (usually 27017)**
     username= **leave empty if no user is needed for authentication** password= **leave empty if no user is needed for authentication**